 Here are answers to the questions we are most often asked about our knitting/crocheting Scarves for Troops Program:

 When does Operation Gratitude need scarves and hats to send to the troops?

 We accept scarves and hats year-round.
-Our final packing day for the Holiday (winter) Drive is in mid-December.
-No items of warmth are sent during our spring/summer Patriotic Drive, as we concentrate on “beating-the-heat” cool-ties during that drive (see pattern below; please send your cool-ties March-May).
+Our final packing day for the winter drive is in mid-December.
+No items of warmth are sent during our spring/summer drive, as we concentrate on “beating-the-heat” cool-ties during that drive (see pattern below; please send your cool-ties March-May).

 Is there a pattern for the scarves and hats?

-There is no specific pattern that we ask you to follow so feel free to use your own — or try one of these PATTERNS…there are more below, too (scroll down).
+There is no specific pattern that we ask you to follow so feel free to use your own, keeping within our size restrictions, since we have limited space in our care packages (see below).
 We do recommend that you keep them simple and perhaps use slightly larger needles (sizes 11-13 are good) so more scarves can be made!
-If you would like, please feel free to use one of the patterns posted below.
+Here are suggested patterns to try: Handmade with Love Patterns

 What size should the scarves and hats be?

-It is important that you keep your scarves within our size restrictions (5-6” across and about 48” long) so they fit into our care packages.
+It is important that you keep your scarves within our size restrictions (4”-6″ wide and 48”-50″ long) so they fit into our care packages.
 No fringe please (except perhaps a small amount for fleece scarves).
 There are no size restrictions for the hats, but we recommend that you use a human head as a model!